 Time in Quantum Theory

-* Formal role: Time does not correspond to a dynamical variable/operator (by examining a clock, we do not measure t, just the variable "position of the handles''), but is necessary in formulating all approaches; Measurements are made "at an instant of time'', histories are not measurable; Time drives the evolution and is needed in the interpretation.
+* Formal role: Time does not correspond to a dynamical variable/operator (by examining a clock, we do not measure t, just the variable "position of the handles''), but it is necessary in formulating all approaches and interpretations, and it drives the evolution; Measurements are made "at an instant of time'', histories are not measurable.

 * Philosophy: The separation between being (kinematics) and becoming (dynamics) generates inextricable difficulties.

-Time as an Observable / Operator > s.a. uncertainty relations [time-energy].
+Time as an Observable / Operator > s.a. particle effects in quantum gravity; uncertainty relations [time-energy].

-* Result (Pauli): The existence of a self-adjoint time operator canonically conjugate to a Hamiltonian implies that both operators possess completely continuous spectra spanning the entire real line.
+* Result (Pauli): The existence of a self-adjoint time operator canonically conjugate to a Hamiltonian implies that both operators possess completely continuous spectra spanning the entire real line; Pauli concluded that constructing a time operator is impossible in general, although it can be done in specific cases.

-Other Views and Proposals > s.a. observables [multi-time].
+Other Views and Proposals > s.a. observables [multi-time]; time [two-time physics].

 * Covariant view: According to Reisenberger & Rovelli, time has a special role in quantum mechanics because of idealized instantaneous measurements, but the idealization can be dropped, and spacetime states defined.